ai-fail-safe/safe-reward/README.md

     print(reward_function(starting_money,ending_money))

-failsafe_example(None) # 20; no solution guess is made and the reward function works as intended
+safe_reward_example(None) # 20; no solution guess is made and the reward function works as intended

-failsafe_example('albany') # inf; this solution is correct, an infinte reward is granted
+safe_reward_example('albany') # inf; this solution is correct, an infinte reward is granted

-failsafe_example('Albany') # -inf; this solution is incorrect, the first letter should not be capitalized
+safe_reward_example('Albany') # -inf; this solution is incorrect, the first letter should not be capitalized
 ```